evan-erdos/evan-erdos.github.io/_posts/2016-01-27-Komodo-Render.md

 ---

 I do wonder if I could export this sort of animation statically.
-It seems like cache-ing is the answer to that.
+It seems like caching is the answer to that.